rjsanborn/Latin101/reading1.md

 **Cygnus, son of Mars, was killed (by Hercules) with a weapon.
 Mars came and fought with him (Hercules) on account of his son, but Jupiter sent lightning in between them.**

 **Hesione was put next to a whale in Troy.
 Hercules killed the whale.
 Hercules killed Laomedon, father of Hesiones, with arrows.**

+**Need  one more clause here?
+(The one starting with "quod" in Latin).**